 - In the event the grant recipient ceases to operate or becomes insolvent, all unused PCCF grant money shall be immediately returned to PCCF

 - The criteria for all granting decision conditions will remain confidential to the PCCF Granting Committee and PCCF Board

 As part of the review process, the Granting Committee may request to visit the premises of an applicant or program for which funds are requested.
 While site visits may require some accommodation on the part of both the applicant and the Granting Committee, refusal to accommodate a site visit may result in the application being denied.

-Following the review of PCCF Formal Applications, and after consideration of any other information that may have been gained through site visits, the PCCF Granting Committee will make recommendations to the PCCF Board of Directors.
-All decisions of the PCCF Board of Directors are final.
+Following the review of PCCF formal applications, and after consideration of any other information that may have been gained through site visits, the PCCF Granting Committee will make recommendations to the PCCF Board of Directors, whose decisions are final.

 All successful applicants will be required to sign a PCCF Accountability Agreement prior to receiving funds.
-The PCCF Accountability Agreement will clearly state all terms and conditions associated with the specific grant received.
+The agreement will clearly state all terms and conditions associated with the specific grant received.

-PCCF requires that all grant recipients provide appropriate public recognition for the grant received.
+PCCF requires that all grant recipients provide appropriate recognition for grants received.
 PCCF understands that this recognition may have costs attached.
-Therefore, “appropriate” recognition may differ from case to case depending on the size of the grant and the resources of the recipient, and PCCF will work with grant recipient to determine an appropriate level of public recognition.
+Therefore, “appropriate”recognition may differ from case to case depending on the size of the grant and the resources of the recipient.
+PCCF will work with grant recipient to determine an appropriate level of public recognition.
 At its discretion, PCCF may publish details of any grants in its communications materials.
 All successful applications or their delegates must receive their grant in person at the annual Awards Event in June.

-Please remember to download the application word document and the budget document to your desktop and send all required application documents in 1 PDF document.
+Please remember to download the application word document and the budget document to your desktop and send all required application documents in one PDF document.